 Continuing Durham Book Festival’s feminist trend, the discussion on Jessica Hepburn’s 21 Miles and Libby Page’s Swimming Outside the Lines offered a humorous and unique look at the strength of women in adverse circumstances.

-Libby Page’s reading from her debut novel, The Lido, was incredibly thought-provocative.
+Libby Page’s reading from her debut novel, The Lido, was incredibly thought-provoking.
 Chairing the event, Caroline Beck commented on her assessment that all women feel ageless within the water and how older women are often some of the most loyal swimmers.
-It was extraordinary to see older women celebrated – so often ignored in favour of the younger heroine – and her novel was clearly one which brings different women together.
+It was extraordinary to see older women celebrated – so often ignored in favour of the younger heroine – and her novel is clearly one that brings different women together.

-Although the event was empowering for women of all ages, Page’s book reminded the audience of the increasing lack of community in activities such as swimming.
+Although the event had female empowerment at its heart, Page’s book reminded the audience of the increasing lack of community in activities such as swimming.
 Where there used to be friends surrounding the local lido, people now slip in and out of a chain of gyms.
 In comparison, Hepburn’s narrative was about the close-knit group of people who trained her to swim the channel.
 Although the books appear to only have swimming in common, it becomes clear they both cherish the communities who surround them and their characters.

 This work was produced by participants on our Durham Book Festival Reviewers in Residence programme, a cultural journalism programme run by New Writing North Young Writers.
 Reviewers in Residence gives aspiring journalists aged 15-23 the chance to review books, attend events and interview authors at the Durham Book Festival.
 For more information about New Writing North Young Writers visit the New Writing North website.